nddbk/gcc-min/README.md

 # gcc-min
-Transpile &amp; Minify ECMAScript 6 using Google Closure Compiler
+Transpile and Minify ECMAScript 6 using Google Closure Compiler.